NGUtech/bitcoin-stack/README.md

 Use the provided cli tools to execute commands in the containers:
 ```
 $ bin/b-cli getwalletinfo
+$ bin/e-cli getwalletinfo
 $ bin/ln-alice getinfo
 $ bin/ln-bob getinfo
-$ bin/e-cli getwalletinfo
+$ bin/ld-carol getinfo
 ```

-A convenience script is provided to create a channel with some funding between the two `lnd` containers.
+A convenience script is provided to create a channel from `bob` to `alice` with some funding between the two `lnd` containers.
 ```
 $ bin/ln-connect
 # once channels are opened a payment can be simulated